 The word probiotic derived from Greek, pro means for and bios mean life.
 Probiotics are friendly bacteria that naturally live in the gut.
 In fact, the number of microorganisms in the human body outnumbers the number of cells.
-The microbes enter into gut on their own immediately after birth into the gut through vaginal birth, breast milk etc. The concept of drinking fermented milk curing gut illness is mentioned in ancient scripts like bible and Vedas.
-It is not exaggeration but a fact that prolonged life of Bulgarian peasants is because of yoghurt consuming custom.
+The microbes enter into the gut on their own immediately after birth gut through vaginal birth, breast milk etc. The concept of drinking fermented milk curing gut illness is mentioned in ancient scripts like the bible and Vedas.
+It is not an exaggeration but a fact that the prolonged life of Bulgarian peasants is because of yoghurt consuming custom.

 Nowadays, due to rampant change in lifestyle and food habits awareness for a probiotic supplement is much needed.
 Due to chloride in water, processed food in the diet, availability of over the counter medications like antibiotics pose a threat to the natural microbiome and frequent supplementation may be a necessity.

 Probiotic drinks/food have become a rage these days in the food industry.
 Some insight is needed for consumers before including these as a part of the diet.
 Plain greek yoghurt, kefyr tangy fermented food drink and saeurcraft are the best sources of probiotics.
 All these supplements contain bacteria that are freeze and dried but still become alive when they enter into the gut.
 Efficacy of probiotics largely varies from person to person depending on the type of active culture used.

 Probiotic food drinks are not just healthy bacteria they contain added sugar, almost comparable to 100ml cool drinks.
 Added milk powder can be a cause of gut inflammation, and flavouring agents and preservatives are not so good for health.
 Are probiotics good?
 Definitely a yes but gulping them with sugar-laden ultra-processed food is not a good idea.